© Jacob Lund/Shutterstock.com

 One of the best, albeit riskiest, ways to boost returns is to use leverage.
 Traditionally, real estate has been the chief way people have used leverage to get rich in shorter periods of time.

-However, Toya offers a word of caution to those who are determined to channel their inner Donald Trump.
+However, Toya offers a word of caution to those who are determined to become a real estate tycoon.

 "The risks are significant," Toya says. "(The investor) might overpay for a property, or underestimate the amount of work a property needs to rent or flip."